 Your donors are busy people, and chances are, they’re constantly flooded with emails.
 Being direct in your emails makes your donation asks more explicit.
 Aim for two to four concise paragraphs that focus on sharing impact statements, creating a sense of urgency, showing gratitude for their previous gifts, and including a clear call to action.

-Design Tip: When formatting, try to make your messages as scannable as possible; avoid using big blocks of text and bold the points that you want to highlight most.
+When formatting, try to make your messages as scannable as possible; avoid using big blocks of text and bold the points that you want to highlight most.
+When donors know exactly what you’re requesting, they’ll be more likely to help.

 32. Make Your CTA Stand Out